-Buying short-term health plans in Pennsylvania
+Short-term health plans in Pennsylvania

 - Plans can have initial terms of up to 364 days and total duration, including renewals, of up to 36 months.

-Insurance commissioner outspoken about short-term health insurance
+Insurance commissioner is outspoken about the drawbacks of short-term health insurance

-Later in August, Altman announced that short-term health insurance carriers in Pennsylvania would need to re-file their products with the Pennsylvania Insurance Department.
+Later in August, Altman announced that carriers of short-term health insurance in Pennsylvania would need to re-file their products with the Pennsylvania Insurance Department.
 This will allow regulators to verify that the plans are in compliance with the new rules, including the provision requiring a disclosure notice about what the plans do and do not cover.

 The Pennsylvania Insurance Department has also created a brochure designed to warn consumers about the potential drawbacks of short-term plans, highlighting the fact that short-term plans are not required to cover the ACA’s essential health benefits, are not subject to medical loss ratio requirements, can cap lifetime and annual benefit amounts, and do not cover pre-existing conditions.

-At least seven insurers offer short-term plans in Pennsylvania
+Which insurers offer short-term plans in Pennsylvania?

-- Independence American Life
+- Independence American Insurance Company

 - UnitedHealthcare (Golden Rule)